hotosm/osm-export-tool/ops/PRODUCTION_DEPLOYMENT.md

 failing (which takes longer on first-run while the Postgres database is initialized).

-To upgrade, `systemctl restart osm-export-tool.target` should work, pulling down new versions of Docker images.
+To upgrade, run `docker pull` for each image that needs to be upgraded and then run `systemctl restart osm-export-tool.target` to restart.